alr-internship/self-supervised-depth-denoising/README.md

 the path to the configuration file that should be used for training.

 All paths in the config file, that should point to a dataset can either be directory or a file.
-If it's a direcotry, all .npz files in that directory will be used as dataset.
+If it's a directory, all .npz files in that directory will be used as dataset.
 If it points to a (JSON) file, the files in that file fill form the dataset.

 *Recommended:*

 - The `train_path` should point to a `train_dataset.json`
-- The `val_path` should point ot a `val_dataset.json`
+- The `val_path` should point to a `val_dataset.json`
 - The `dataset_path` should point to a `directory`, or `train_dataset.json`.

+Hyperparameter Tuning
+---
+The hyperparameter tuning via random search can be started with [random_parameter_search.py](src/scripts/random_parameter_search.py).
+This will sample N different training configurations and train the model.
+The first positional argument should point to the default config file to use.
+This config file will be used as base config file.
+All config parameters sampled from the random parameter search algorithm will overwrite the values from this base config file. `--num-configurations` indicates how many adaptations to generate for the base config.
+The generates adaptations will be saved to `--adaptations-file`.
+This allows to continue hyperparameter search after the script has terminated.

 Evaluation
 ===